embarkerr/suede/README.md

-# Kanso WebSockets
+# Suede - A Go WebSockets Package

-Kanso WebSockets is a Go WebSocket package which provides an extremely simple and easy to use WebSocket interface.
+Suede WebSockets is a Go WebSocket package which provides an extremely simple and easy to use WebSocket interface.

-Kanso WebSockets is under initial development, but very basic functionality already exists.
+Suede WebSockets is under initial development, but very basic functionality already exists.
 See examples for current capabilities.

 ## Examples